TomKan0909/Critiq/README.md

 Example response
 ```
 {
-    // Array of RoomSchema, more specifically array of rooms that are inactive
+    // Array of RoomSchema instances, more specifically array of rooms that are inactive
-    rooms: [Room1, Room2, Room3]
+    [Room1, Room2, Room3]
 }
 ```